raystack/raccoon/docs/docs/reference/metrics.md

 ### `kafka_messages_delivered_total`

 Number of delivered events to Kafka.
 The metric also contains false increments.
-To find the true value, one should use the difference between this and `kafka_messages_undelivered_total` metric for the same tag.
+To find the true value, one should use the difference between this and `kafka_messages_undelivered_total` metric for the same tag/labels.

 - Type: `Count`
 - Tags: `success=false` `success=true` `conn_group=*` `event_type=*`